opentracing-contrib/java-spring-cloud/README.md

 This repository provides OpenTracing instrumentation for Spring Boot and its various extensions.
 It can be used with any OpenTracing compatible implementation.

-It contains auto-configurations which instruments and trace following Spring Boot projects:
+It contains auto-configurations that instrument and trace the following Spring Boot projects:

 - Spring Web (RestControllers, RestTemplates, WebAsyncTask, WebClient, WebFlux)
 - @Async, @Scheduled, Executors